A Simple One Pan Salmon & Rice Dinner

 - Be sure to use hot water when mixing the rice together (so it takes less time to come up to temperature in the oven).

 - Cover tightly with foil!
-If you place the dish uncovered into the oven, the rice will remain crunchy when the fish is fully cooked.
-Cover it tightly with aluminum foil!
+If you place the dish uncovered into the oven, the rice will remain crunchy.
+Cover it tightly with aluminum foil.

-Alternatively: If you want to make and cook the rice ahead of time, you assemble it in the pan with hot water, cover and bake it, then cook the fish separately (when ready) and serve together.
+If you want to make and cook the rice ahead of time, assemble it in the pan with hot water, cover and bake it.
+When ready, cook the fish separately.
 This was developed as a one-pot meal, but can easily be split apart to accommodate making in advance.

 All you need are some roasted vegetables or a side salad to complete this easy salmon dinner.
 Here are a few of my personal favorites:

-- Quick and easy roasted vegetables: oven roasted broccoli, easy roasted broccolini, Sicilian cauliflower, roasted root vegetables
+- Quick and easy roasted vegetables: the easiest oven-roasted broccoli, crisp-tender roasted broccolini, and Sicilian cauliflower with capers

 I just love a one pan dinner!
-If you love a baked rice dish as much as me, definitely give our Lemony One Pot Chicken and Rice a try next!
-It is so unbelievably flavorful!
+If you love a baked rice dish as much as me, definitely give this one pot lemon chicken and rice a try next!

-If you make this Oven Baked Salmon recipe, please let us know by leaving a review and rating below!
+Did you make this salmon and rice dinner?
+Be sure to let us know by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!

 Equipment